 Educating yourself about addiction can give you a better understanding of what your loved one may be going through.
 Addiction is defined as a chronic, relapsing brain disorder characterized by compulsive drug-seeking and drug use despite negative consequences.
-Addiction requires treatment just like any other chronic health conditions such as asthma, type 2 diabetes, and hypertension.
+Addiction requires treatment just like any other chronic health condition such as asthma, type 2 diabetes, and hypertension.

 Knowing how drug dependence and addiction affect the brain can clue you into what your loved one needs in terms of support and treatment.